About the Show

 Episode 1 - Islay

-Battling against the elements they try to crack the mysteries of the Lord of the Isles - where were these 13th Century Kings crowned and how did they live?
+On Islay in the Scottish Hebrides, the Team try to crack the mysteries of the Lords of the Isles: where were these 13th-century Kings crowned and how did they live?

 Episode 2 - Sunderland